numerous-com/numerous-sdk/README.md

 ### Development

-While developing you can run the CLI like below, inside the `cli` folder.
+While developing you can run the CLI like below.

+    # Run the CLI
     go run .

     # e.g.